PA ++++ in Sunscreen: What It Means & Why It Matters

 While sunburn is an immediate, visible danger of spending too much time in the sun, the damage goes much deeper.

-Exposure to UV rays can lead to DNA damage in your skin cells, and this damage can lead to skin cancer.
-Even if it takes quite a bit of time spent in the sun to tan or burn your skin, exposure to UV rays could be damaging your body’s DNA.
+Exposure to UV rays can lead to DNA damage in your skin cells, which can lead to skin cancer.
+Even if it takes quite a bit of time spent in the sun to tan or burn your skin, exposure to UV rays is still harmful.

 Types of UV Rays